 In both Western and non- Western human populations, the emergence of social smiles coincides with the emergence of sustained mutual gaze between mothers and infants around 6 weeks, although sociocultural factors seem to affect its development during the 2-month shift.
-In fact, while in Western populations the development of social smiling after 6 weeks is affected by maternal affective mirroring during mutual interactions, in non-Western mothers the development of infant social smiles is not facilitated by maternal imitation60.
-Indeed, in populations of Western middle-class mothers, maternal affective mirroring has been linked not only with the subsequent emergence of infant smiling but also with sequences of positive feedback between infant and maternal emotional expressions.
+In fact, while in Western populations the development of social smiling after 6 weeks is affected by maternal affective mirroring during mutual interactions, in non-Western populations an increase in infant social smiles mediated by maternal imitation of this behaviour occurs after 3 months, in line with their different cultural expectation of the emergence of joy in infants60.
+In populations of Western middle-class mothers, maternal affective mirroring has been linked not only with the subsequent emergence of infant smiling but also with sequences of positive feedback between infant and maternal emotional expressions.
 In line with the socialization goals reported in these populations, by using their own emotional expressions to respond to the one shown by the infant, mothers seem to encourage their infant’s emotions, thus providing them with continuous feedback about what kinds of emotion and emotional expression are appropriate in different contexts9,14,28,102,143.
 As noted, in both groups we studied, maternal mirroring responses to these gestures were often of the ‘enriched’ form, that is, they were accompanied by some elaboration in a different modality (Fig. 2a-b-c).
 For example, our sample of human mothers, in addition to simply matching their infant’s smile with direct mirroring, responded to them not only by imitating their smile but also adding some vocal response or exaggerated facial expression (Fig. 5a-b).
 Similarly, the macaque mothers, when responding to infant lip-smacking, often imitated the gesture and also accompanied it with exaggerated body postures, head bobbing movements or teeth chattering and silent bared teeth (Fig. 5c-e).
 By deploying an affiliative gesture coupled with an additional signal of prosocial intention, macaque mothers effectively advertise their willingness to engage in a mutual interaction, as well as shape the infant’s ability to identify individuals who are prepared to do so later in development.
 Taken together, our observations are in agreement with the intersensory redundancy hypothesis postulated by Bahrick and Lickliter144, claiming that both animal and human infants are especially proficient at detecting multimodal, redundant stimulation, and detection of this information can organize early attention and provide a foundation, and guidance for perceptual development144-146.
 Indeed, within the context of face-to-face interactions, adults regularly scaffold infants' attention and provide a rich interplay of concurrent visual, vocal, and tactile stimulation.
 On this basis, the enriched mirroring responses used by mothers in both groups might be crucial in attracting the infants’ attention to a very salient communicative and affiliative gesture and reinforcing its expression.
 Despite the fact that mothers from different populations respond differently to different infant social signals, in line with cultural differences in parental practices128,147-149, infant-directed communication across different populations is multisensory and involves a wide range of auditory, visual and tactile information150,151.
 As reported in several cross-cultural studies, the integration of different modalities during early interactions facilitates infant attention152-154 and promotes learning155-158, thus suggesting the existence of a common process that nonetheless allows for the achievement of culturally-specific socialization goals.